-This study seeks to understand the trends in employer perception and value of spreadsheet skills and preference using position analysis.
+This study seeks to understand the trends in employer perception and value of spreadsheet skills and preference using employer position analysis.
 Specifically, the study compares employer expectations between Microsoft Excel and Google Sheets.
 To provide a context, the study also sought to determine the significance of data analysis skills.
 Given the historical displacement of spreadsheet applications and the emergence of Google Sheets as a competitor in the spreadsheet application market, it is important to study its demand in comparison to the demand for Microsoft Excel in position descriptions and understand how the changing work environment may be impacting employer expectations.
 Concomitantly, understanding the changing expectations of employers can help faculty in higher education respond to that change to maintain student preparation to perform in the workplace.
-This study uses position analysis to determine if faculty should consider updating the curriculum to include Google Sheets as part of the future curriculum as well as the demand for particular analysis skills that can be performed using spreadsheets.
+This study uses position analysis to determine if faculty should consider updating courses to include Google Sheets as part of the future curriculum as well as measuring demand for particular analysis skills that can be performed using spreadsheets.

 The literature review demonstrated the link between data analysis skills and spreadsheets.
+(Formby et al. (2017); Treadwell et al. (2013); Coleman and Blankenship (2017); Raglan and Ramachandran (2014); and Lee et al. (2018)).
 Specific skills considered in the literature included the ability to create spreadsheets, charts and data analysis.
 This led to the question of how important these skills are currently.
 The first research question and hypotheses are:

-1. Do employers consider having the ability to create spreadsheet, charts, and analyze data to be important skill for students and new hires today as compared to 2019?
+1. Do employers consider having the ability to create spreadsheets, charts, and analyze data to be an important skill for students and new hires in 2021 as compared to 2019?